cosmastech/php-statsd-client-adapter/README.md

 The aim here is to allow for a single interface that can wrap around both, and be easily extended for different implementations.

+If you would like to use this library in Laravel, check out [laravel-statsd-adapter](https://github.com/cosmastech/laravel-statsd-adapter).

 ## Adapters